hanakoa/cirrus/README.md

 That would be disastrous.

 ### Single point of failure
-Frost needs to be able scale out so it's not a single point of failure.
+Cirrus needs to be able scale out so it's not a single point of failure.

 We need a couple things:
 - Replace `AvailableNodeIds` channel with a distributed queue system